-Let’s start off with risk, which is defined as a situation involving exposure to danger (book on history of risk – amazon link).
-Credit card processors (or merchant service providers) have the situation involving exposure to losing the credit card funds used at a merchant.
-Some merchants do $20,000/year in credit card sales, some do $200 million/year.
-The higher the credit card processing amount, the more the exposure there is for credit card processors.
+Some merchants process $20,000/year in credit card sales, some process $200 million/year.
+The higher the credit card processing amount, the more the exposure to risk there is for credit card processors.

 Merchants with different products, billing cycles, industries, and business stages have different risk levels, resulting in higher fees to offset the risk.
 You can read why some merchants pay higher fees.

-Underwriting is the process which an organization accepts liability and therefore guarantees payment in case loss or damage.
-The word “underwriter” comes from the practice of having the risk-takers write their name under the total amount of risk they are willing to accept.
-Underwriting occurs in many industries: insurance, banking loans, mortgages, etc.
+Underwriting is the process in which a payment processor accepts liability and therefore guarantees payment in case loss or damage.
+The word “underwriter” comes from the practice of having the risk-takers write their name under the total amount of risk they are willing to accept Underwriting occurs in many industries: insurance, banking loans, mortgages, etc.

 - Business type: what products and services are sold and to whom